dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

      something else).
 The less tosses, the less variance (accuracy).
      You don't have to believe me: you'll see variance drop as you tune the code.

+Two favorite things about the lab:
+  1. Optimizing tends to produce fun flow states.
+When tuning my version I was staying up til 3am and waking up thinking about hacks to cut cycles for days in a row.
+When you get up to my age you'll realize how rare such days are :).

+  2. The starter code is small + and you've seen it before so there's not alot to worry about besides your own ideas and hardware features / implications.

+#### Starter code: `code/gpio-int.c` and `code/interrupt-asm.S`

+The starter code measures how long it takes to handle a GPIO generated interrupt.
+There are two files:
+  - `code/gpio-int.c`: C code that sets up interrupts on rising and falling edges of a single GPIO pin, and then uses a simple loop to trigger them by alternatively writing 1 and 0 and measure the overhead.

+  - `code/interrupts-asm.S`: assembly code to define the interrupt/exception
+    table and forward interrupts to C code.

+The code is simple but slow.
+Your job is to speed it up as much as possible.
+The code is roughly the same as examples you've seen in 140e's device interrupt lab (lab 8) and 240lx's IR lab (lab 3).

 #### Checkoff